Visitor restrictions put in place at HSHS St. Elizabeth’s Hospital have been updated due to a decline in COVID-19 numbers in our region.

 - Pediatrics inpatients: Two parents or guardians allowed.

-- Two visitors in the waiting room only for the duration of the surgical procedure.
+Surgery (inpatient and outpatient): One visitor in the patient’s room for the duration of the surgical procedure.

 Outpatient diagnostic and therapy services: One visitor may accompany the patient or wait in designated waiting areas.

 Patients with intellectual and/or developmental disability or cognitive impairments: Up to two support persons.

 Approved visitors/support persons must be over the age of 18 unless they are parents of a child receiving care and will continue to be screened upon entering the facility for COVID-19 symptoms and exposure.
 NO VISITORS ALLOWED for patients under investigation for possible COVID-19 diagnosis and those confirmed positive for COVID-19.

 These guidelines are subject to change at any time to address the health needs of our communities.
 By putting these guidelines in place, St. Elizabeth’s Hospital is exemplifying its commitment to the dignity and care of all, especially the most vulnerable among us.